paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 Amendment by Pub.
 L. 110–417 effective Jan.
 28, 2008, and as if included in Pub.
 L. 110–181 as enacted, see section 1061(b) of Pub.
 L. 110–417, set out as a note under [section 6382 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section6382&num=0&edition=prelim), Government Organization and Employees.

 #### Effective Date of 1996 Amendment
 Pub.
 L. 104–106, div.
 A, title IX, § 903(a), Feb.
 10, 1996, 110 Stat.
 401, which provided that the amendments made by section 903 of Pub.
 L. 104–106 (amending this section and sections 138, 176, 1056, 1216, 1587, and 10201 of this title, repealing sections 133a, 134a, 137, and 142 of this title, and amending provisions set out as a note under [section 167 of this title](./chapter-006-combatant-commands.md#section-167)) were to take effect on Jan.
 31, 1997, was repealed by Pub.
 L. 104–201, div.
 A, title IX, § 901, Sept.
 23, 1996, 110 Stat.
-2617.
+2617.References

+Pub.
+L. 113–291, div.
+A, title IX, § 901(n), Dec.
+19, 2014, 128 Stat.
+3469, provided that: “(1) DCMO.—After February 1, 2017, any reference to the Deputy Chief Management Officer of the Department of Defense in any provision of law or in any rule, regulation, or other record, document, or paper of the United States shall be deemed to refer to the Under Secretary of Defense for Business Management and Information. “(2) ASDEIE.—Any reference to the Assistant Secretary of Defense for Operational Energy Plans and Programs or to the Deputy Under Secretary of Defense for Installations and Environment in any provision of law or in any rule, regulation, or other paper of the United States shall be deemed to refer to the Assistant Secretary of Defense for Energy, Installations, and Environment.”

 #### Redesignation of Certain Positions in Office of Secretary of Defense
 Pub.
 L. 111–383, div.
 A, title IX, § 901(a), Jan.
 7, 2011, 124 Stat.
-4317, provided that: “(1) Redesignation.—Positions in the Office of the Secretary of Defense are hereby redesignated as follows:“(A) The Director of Defense Research and Engineering is redesignated as the Assistant Secretary of Defense for Research and Engineering. “(B) The Director of Operational Energy Plans and Programs is redesignated as the Assistant Secretary of Defense for Operational Energy Plans and Programs. “(C) The Assistant to the Secretary of Defense for Nuclear and Chemical and Biological Defense Programs is redesignated as the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs. “(2) References.—Any reference in any law, rule, regulation, paper, or other record of the United States to an office of the Department of Defense redesignated by paragraph (1) shall be deemed to be a reference to such office as so redesignated.”
+4317, provided that: “(1) Redesignation.—Positions in the Office of the Secretary of Defense are hereby redesignated as follows:“(A) The Director of Defense Research and Engineering is redesignated as the Assistant Secretary of Defense for Research and Engineering. “(B) The Director of Operational Energy Plans and Programs is redesignated as the Assistant Secretary of Defense for Operational Energy Plans and Programs [now Assistant Secretary of Defense for Energy, Installations, and Environment]. “(C) The Assistant to the Secretary of Defense for Nuclear and Chemical and Biological Defense Programs is redesignated as the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs. “(2) References.—Any reference in any law, rule, regulation, paper, or other record of the United States to an office of the Department of Defense redesignated by paragraph (1) shall be deemed to be a reference to such office as so redesignated.”

 #### Inapplicability of Appointment Requirement to Certain Individuals Serving on Effective Date
 Pub.
 L. 111–383, div.
 A, title IX, § 901(o), Jan.
 7, 2011, 124 Stat.
 4327, provided that: “(1) In general.—Notwithstanding this section [see Tables for classification] and the amendments made by this section, the individual serving as specified in paragraph (2) on December 31, 2010, may continue to serve in the applicable position specified in that paragraph after that date without the requirement for appointment by the President, by and with the advice and consent of the Senate. “(2) Covered individuals and positions.—The individuals and positions specified in this paragraph are the following:“(A) In the case of the individual serving as Director of Defense Research and Engineering, the position of Assistant Secretary of Defense for Research and Engineering. “(B) In the case of the individual serving as Director of Operational Energy Plans and Programs, the position of Assistant Secretary of Defense for Operational Energy Plans and Programs. “(C) In the case of the individual serving as Assistant to the Secretary of Defense for Nuclear and Chemical and Biological Defense Programs, the position of Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs.”